 Title documents should be checked at the earliest opportunity to find out if your right of way needs to be registered – if you don’t do something in time you could lose a valuable asset.

-You should go about registered before the deadline for registation to avail of the older system of registration.
+You should go about registering before the deadline for registration to avail of the older system of registration.

 This will avoid any problems that might arise under the new system.

 This material is provided for general information purposes only and does not amount to legal or other professional advice.
 W every care has been taken in the preparation of the information, we advise you to seek specific advice from us about any legal decision or course of action.